isahahn/Astrophysics-Research---Stellar-Metallicities/README.md

-# Misc-Research
+#     Astrophysics-Research---Stellar-Metallicities

-Scripts I wrote for various astropysics related research projects.
+Data analysis using Spectroscopy Made Harder (SMHr), MIST Isochrones, and q2 for an astrophysics research project involving stellar spectra.